-This course develops the techniques of voice production and the skills required for participation in a vocal jazz ensemble.
+This course continues to develop the techniques of voice production, microphone technique and the skills required for participation in a vocal jazz ensemble.
 It is designed for those individuals who are excelling in their choral classes.
 Listening is a significant part of this course as well as the study of vocal jazz improvisation.
 Students will study various forms of vocal jazz.
 This program is performance oriented.
 Students will have the opportunity to participate in a variety of programs including Choralfest, School Concerts, Brandon Jazz Festival and FLOTA (For Love of the Arts).